-The Company's administrative offices and its principal subsidiaries are located in Hong Kong, Shenzhen (Guangdong Province) and Bayannaoer City (Inner Mongolia Autonomous Region in the PRC.
-On September 1, 2013, the Company signed an office sharing agreement with Anka Consultants Limited ("Anka"), a private Hong Kong company that is owned by certain Directors of CHNR.
-Pursuant to the agreement, the Company shared 119 square meters out of the total of 368 square meters of the office premises.
+The Company's administrative offices and its principal subsidiaries are located in Hong Kong, Shenzhen (Guangdong Province) and Bayannaoer City (Inner Mongolia Autonomous Region) in the PRC.

 On April 1, 2017, the Company signed an office sharing agreement with Anka which superseded all previously signed agreements between the parties, pursuant to which the Company shares 184 square meters of the total area of the office premises.
-The agreement also provides that the Company shares certain costs and expenses in connection with their use of the office, in addition to some of the accounting and secretarial services and day-to-day office administration services provided by Anka.
-For the years ended December 31, 2015, 2016 and 2017, the Company paid its share of rental expenses and rates to Anka amounting to approximately CNY560,000 (US\$86,065), CNY631,000 (US\$96,977) and CNY949,000 (US\$145,850), respectively.
+The agreement also provides that the Company shares certain costs and expenses in connection with their use of the office, in addition to certain accounting and secretarial services and day-to-day office administration services provided by Anka.
+For the years ended December 31, 2016, 2017 and 2018, the Company paid its share of rental expenses and rates to Anka amounting to approximately CNY631,000, CNY949,000 and CNY1,036,000 (US\$150,614), respectively.

 The offices and exploration site of Bayannaoer Mining are located in Bayannaoer City, Inner Mongolia Autonomous Region in the PRC.
-The property, plant and equipment of Bayannaoer Mining mainly includes vehicles, office equipment and furniture, with a total net value of approximately CNY0.33 million (US\$0.05 million).
-On May 11, 2016 and May 11, 2017, Bayannaoer Mining signed annual lease agreements with private individuals pursuant to which Bayannaoer Mining leases office premises located at 10/F, Huaao Building, Shengli North Road in Bayannaoer City.
-The office covers an area of 274 square meters and annual rent was CNY82,200 (US\$12,633) in each of 2016 and 2017.
-The exploration site is located in Northwestern Qingshan Town, Wulatehouqi in Bayannaoer City and covers an area of approximately 10.43 square kilometers.
+The property, plant and equipment of Bayannaoer Mining mainly includes vehicles, office equipment and furniture, with a total net value as of December 31, 2019 of approximately CNY0.27 million (US\$0.04 million).
+On May 11, 2016, May 11, 2017 and May 11, 2018, Bayannaoer Mining signed annual lease agreements with private individuals pursuant to which Bayannaoer Mining leases office premises located at 10/F, Huaao Building, Shengli North Road in Bayannaoer City.
+The office covers an area of 274 square meters and annual rent in each of 2016, 2017 and 2018 was CNY82,200, CNY82,200 and CNY82,200 (US\$11,950), respectively.
+It is anticipated that Bayannaoer Mining will renew this lease for an additional year commencing May 11, 2019.

+The Moruogu Tong Mine exploration site is located in Northwestern Qingshan Town, Wulatehouqi in Bayannaoer City and covers an area of approximately 10.43 square kilometers.
 As is typical in the PRC, the PRC government owns all of the land on which the exploration activities are carried out.
 Bayannaoer Mining assumed the rights to use the land when it obtained the exploration right from the Land and Resources Department of Inner Mongolia Autonomous Region in 2005.

-For the years ended December 31, 2015, 2016, and 2017, the Company incurred capital expenditures (excluding fees for renewal of mining rights) of CNY10.63 million (US\$1.63 million), CNY4.95 million (US\$0.76 million) and CNY4.21 million (US\$0.65 million), respectively.
+For the years ended December 31, 2016, 2017, and 2018, the Company incurred capital expenditures (excluding fees for renewal of mining rights) of CNY4.95 million, CNY4.21 million and CNY5.00 thousand (US\$0.73 thousand), respectively.